-connecting people, organizations and resources to transform our communities for good
+people, organizations, and resources connecting to transform our communities for good

 In their “One Minneapolis” community indicators report, the Minneapolis Foundation confirms that in the aggregate, the academic performances of students of color declines from grades 6 through high school.
 Through our African American Male Alliance, we provide a constellation of services that support learning readiness.
-We connect mentors to students, rally community advocacy and assets in support of the school, and serve as a bridge for connecting people, congregations other organizations and resources to help kids and families win.
+We connect mentors to students, rally community advocacy and assets in support of schools, and serve as a bridge for connecting people, congregations other organizations and resources to help students and families win.